Australian Botanical Products Pty Ltd

 (v) The Buyer experiences any analogous event having substantially similar effect to any of the events specified above.

 In such circumstances all moneys owing and outstanding to the Seller on any account whatsoever and irrespective of whether the due date on any statement of account has occurred or passed shall become immediately due and payable.
-The Buyer shall indemnify the Seller from and against all costs and disbursements incurred by the Seller in pursuing payment of any overdue debt owed by the Buyer to the Seller (including enforcing any security interest arising under this Contract), including without limitation legal costs on a solicitor and own client basis and the costs charged to the Seller by a debt collection agency and/or bailiff.
+The Buyer indemnifies the Seller from and against all costs and disbursements incurred by the Seller in pursuing payment of any overdue debt owed by the Buyer to the Seller (including enforcing any security interest arising under this Contract), including without limitation legal costs on an indemnity basis and the costs charged to the Seller by a debt collection agency and/or bailiff.

 (a) Containers, drums, cylinders, packaging and other storage vessels in which Goods are delivered and for which a deposit or rental charge is payable or which are otherwise made available by the Seller on a returnable basis, remain the property of the Seller and must not be used for any other commodity than that contained therein at the time of delivery.
 On their return in good order and condition by the Buyer and at the Buyer’s expense, to the factory or store of the Seller from which the Goods were delivered, the full amount of any deposit will be repaid to the Buyer.
 Containers will be deemed to be still in the Buyer’s possession until received at such factory or store.
 In the case of containers which are received at a factory or store of the Seller otherwise than in good order and condition, only such part of the deposit as in the opinion of the Seller is reasonable, having regard to their actual condition, will be allowed to the Buyer.

-(b) Containers in which Goods are delivered and for which a separate charge other than a deposit or rental charge is shown in the face of the invoice are, unless otherwise specified therein or agreed by the parties, sold with the Goods and their price as shown on the invoice must be paid with the price of the Goods.
+(b) Containers in which Goods are delivered and for which a separate charge other than a deposit or rental charge is disclosed in a pricing offer and shown on the face of the invoice are, unless otherwise specified in the invoice or agreed by the parties, sold with the Goods and their price as shown on the invoice must be paid with the price of the Goods.

 13. GENERAL LIEN